LucJakobsen/Obsidian_CBS/GigaVault/CBS - Master/1st Semester/Applying Data Analytics in Digital Business/Confusion Matrix.md

 - **False Positive Rate** (Aka 1-specificity or Fall-out ) = the proportion of repaid cases that we correctly identified as high-risk (so how many true negative cases were correctly identified)
 	![[Pasted image 20230424193113.png]]
 	- The lower the value, the better the model performance

+We use mutliple measures to better see how well the model performs